element-hq/hydrogen-web/doc/SDK-CHANGELOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [v0.3.1] - 2024-10-21

+### Fixed

+-  Authenticated media failed to load due to an issue with how the access-token was retrieved.

+### Security

+= See https://github.com/element-hq/element-web/security/advisories/GHSA-3jm3-x98c-r34x; we only share the access-token after verifying that the request is going to the homeserver.

 ## [v0.3.0] - 2024-08-20

 ### Added